pwfoote/ReadMe-Generator/README.md

 - [Github&&Contact-Info](#Github&&Contact-Info)

 ## Installation
     User can clone this repository onto their PC or Laptop.
 Node.js and npm Node Modules are required to run this app.
-When node.js is present, and npm node modules have been downloaded, User can enter <node index.js> in their terminal when in the app directory to initialize the app.
+    When node.js is present, and npm node modules have been downloaded:
+    User can enter <node index.js> in their terminal when in the app directory to initialize the app.

 ## Usage
  A very handy tool for developers, both experienced and learning.